Scaling and Population Loss in Mexican Urban Centres: Introduction

-{ In this study, we examine the pathways of urban expansion in Mexico across 69 metropolitan areas \cite{InegiCensus}.
+{ In this study, we examine the pathways of urban expansion and population redistribution across 69 metropolitan areas in Mexico \cite{InegiCensus}.
 Between 1990 and 2020, Mexico's population increased from 81.7 million to 126 million, marking a 54\% increase over 30 years.
 In parallel, the country’s urbanisation rate increased from 71\% to 81\%, resulting in the urban population nearly doubling within three decades \cite{InegiCensus}.
-This accelerated population growth raises a critical question regarding the spatial distribution of this population within urban areas: Has growth in Mexican metropolitan areas occurred evenly, remained concentrated in traditionally dense central zones, shifted toward peripheral regions, or significantly altered overall urban density patterns? }
+This accelerated population growth raises a critical question about the spatial distribution of the population within urban areas: Has growth in Mexican metropolitan areas been evenly distributed, remained concentrated in traditionally dense central zones, shifted toward peripheral regions, or significantly altered overall urban density patterns? }